About this course

 • Test your learning 1

-Ch 3: Corneal topography
+Chapter 3: Corneal topography - 6 Lessons

 OK lenses correct refractive error by temporarily altering corneal topography, which makes measuring and analyzing corneal topography an important skill for you to master.
 In this chapter you will learn how corneal topography works; tips to capture the best quality topography image; and how to analyze topography maps.